-AUTO 252 - Alternative Fuel Technology
+AUTO252 - Alternative Fuel Technology

 Introduces various fuels used for internal and external (steam) combustion processes, electric propulsion, Hybrid Electric Vehicles (HEV), history of transportation, and theories relating to modes of ground transportation.
 Includes the proper identification of fuel types, systems, and associated components.
 Also includes combustion theory, exhaust gas analysis as a result of proper/improper combustion, and oscilloscope-based analysis of electrical waveforms that affect combustion efficiency.
-Emphasizes shop safety pertaining to the proper handling of fuels, original equipment (OE) prescribed service techniques for unique high voltage systems, and testing of fuels for alcohol content.
+Emphasizes shop safety pertaining to the proper handling of fuels, original equipment (OE) prescribed service techniques for unique high voltages vistems, and testing of fuels for alcohol content.
 Automotive Service Excellence (ASE) certification in the area of A9, Light Duty Diesel, to be emphasized.
 Prerequisite(s): None.
-(PCS 1.2, 4 credit hours - 3 hours lecture, 3 hours lebt)
+(PCS1.2, 4 credit hours - 3 hours lecture, 3 hours lab)

-AUTO 253 - Hybrid Electric Vehicle Technology
+AUTO253 - Hybrid Electric Vehicle Technology

-Course covers Hybrid Electric Vehicle (HEV) safety, battery systems, internal combustion engines, drive systems, power electronics, and hybrid supporting systems.
-Course prepares students and/or practicing technicians for ASE L3 certification examination.
-Prerequisite(s): C or better in AUTO 242 or concurrent enrollment and C or better in AUTO 246 or concurrent enrollment and permission of instructor.
+Course covers Hybrid Electric Vehicle (HEV) safety, battery systems, internal combustion engines, drive systems, power electronics, and hybrid supporting systems. $Course \ prepares \ students \ and/or \ practicing \ technicians \ for \ ASEL3 \ certification \ examination.
+Prerequisite(s): Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment and Cor better in AUTO 242 or concurrent enrollment enr$ better in AUTO 246 or concurrent enrollment and permission of instructor.
 (PCS 1.2, 2 credit hours - 1.5 hours lecture, 1 hour lab)

-AUTO 279 - Advanced Engine Performance
+AUTO279 - Advanced Engine Performance